juju/docs/src/en/howto-privatecloud.md

 * If you have admin or operator permissions in the OpenStack deployment, start with [Create image metadata with Juju][general] and continue with [Upload the Simplestreams Metadata to an object store][object-store].
-* If the OpenStack deployment was done with juju and you have permissions to deploy charms alongside the OpenStack charms then use the [glance-simplestreams-sync charm][gsscharm].
+* If the OpenStack deployment was done with Juju and you have permissions to deploy charms alongside the OpenStack charms then use the [glance-simplestreams-sync charm][gsscharm].